Contact process on a dynamical long range percolation: Main results

+where $\overline{\lambda}_c:=\inf\{\lambda>0:\Pw(\overline{\bfX}^{\{x\}}_t\neq \emptyset \,\,\forall t\geq 0)>0\}$ is the critical infection rate for survival of $\overline{\bfX}$ (which is again independent of $x \in V$). \end{theorem} The following results are concerned with the behavior of survival as we scale percolation probability and speed with the parameters $q$ and $\gamma$.
+Thus, we assume that the percolation and speed kernels are as in (\ref{scaledkernels}) and consider the survival probability $\theta$ and the critical infection parameter $\lambda_c$ as functions of $\gamma$ and $q$. \begin{remark} Note that in this setting a CPDLP with rates $\lambda,r,\gamma,q$ has the same dynamics as a CPDLP with rates $\lambda/r,1,\gamma/r,q$ when time is sped up by a factor of $r$, and the survival probabilities are the same.
+Thus, the survival behavior of a CPDLP with rates $\lambda,r,\gamma,q$ can be deduced from the survival behavior of a CPDLP with rates $\lambda,1,\gamma,q$.
+In other words, it is not necessary to explicitly study the dependence on $r$. \end{remark}

-As a consequence we also obtain the following result for fast update speed. \begin{corollary} Let $\bfX^{\infty}$ be a contact process with infection kernel $(\lambda q p_e)_{e\in \cE}$ and denote the corresponding critical infection rate by
+As a consequence of Theorem \ref{ComparisonWithLongRangeCP} we obtain the following result for fast update speed. \begin{corollary} Let $\bfX^{\infty}$ be a contact process with infection kernel $(\lambda q p_e)_{e\in \cE}$ and denote the corresponding critical infection rate by

 Then we have

 \end{corollary}

 The next result shows that for any fixed speed if we have overall a low probability that an edge of any length is open, i.e. for $q$ small enough, we are in the immunization region for the CPDLP.
 This means that the critical infection rate is infinite and so no matter how large the infection rate is the CPDLP will die out almost surely \begin{theorem} For any fixed $\gamma>0$ there exists $q_0=q_0(\gamma)\in (0,1]$ such that $\bfC$ dies out almost surely for all $q <q_0$, regardless of the choice of $\lambda>0$, i.e.~$\lambda_c(\gamma,q)=\infty$ for all $q<q_0$, and such that $\lambda_c(\gamma,q)<\infty$ for all $q>q_0$.
 Moreover, the function $\gamma \mapsto q_0(\gamma)$ is monotone non-increasing on $(0,\infty).$ \end{theorem} As a corollary we can also get more insight into the behavior of the critical infection rate $\lambda_c(\gamma,q)$ as a function of $\gamma$ and in particular into its asymptotic behavior as $\gamma \to 0$.
 Note that while it is clear due to monotonicity that $q \mapsto \lambda_c(\gamma,q) $ is a monotone non-increasing function, see also Remark~\ref{BasicProperties}, this is not so clear for the function $\gamma \mapsto \lambda_c(\gamma,q)$.
 Nonetheless, it can be shown (see Proposition~\ref{WeakSpeedMonotonicity}) that $\lambda_c(\gamma,q)$ can at most increase linearly in $\gamma$ which implies that there exists a $\gamma_0(q)$ such that $\lambda_c(\gamma,q)=\infty$ for all $\gamma<\gamma_0(q)$ and $\lambda_c(\gamma,q)<\infty$ for all $\gamma>\gamma_0(q)$.
 Note that $\gamma_0(q)$ must be finite for any $q>0$ due to Corollary \ref{CritRateFastSpeed} but that it may be $0$.
 However, the following corollary states that for small enough $q$ we have $\gamma_0(q)>0$ such that a nontrivial immunization phase exists.
 For this we now set